Nemo me impune lacessit: In North America

 The 1st Battalion, 24th Marines of the United States Marine Corps uses the phrase as its motto.

-It is also referred to in the Edgar Allan Poe story "The Cask of Amontillado" (Poe was adopted by a Scottish merchant), and in Stanisław Lem's Fiasco.

 The motto also appears (with the verb in the future tense: Nemo Me Impune Lacesset) above an American timber rattlesnake on a 1778 $20 bill from Georgia as an early example of the colonial use of the coiled rattlesnake symbol, which later became famous on the Gadsden flag.
 The phrase also occasionally appears on mourning bands worn over the badges of law enforcement officers in the United States.

 Nemo me impune lacessit is the motto of Dartmouth College's independent conservative newspaper, The Dartmouth Review.

 The motto also appears on the crest of the Grand National Curling Club.

 The motto is adopted by the eponymous heroine of Fran Ross's 1974 novel, Oreo, republished in 2000 by Northeastern University Press.

 The motto was seemingly adopted by Elon Musk in a January 2025 post pinned to his X account, erroneously attributing the saying to Sulla.